Science Studies Network

 Annual Meeting of the Columbia History of Science Group

 The Columbia History of Science Group meets every spring at the Friday Harbor Laboratories in the San Juan Islands of Washington.
-This year is their 30th anniversary: March 9-12, 2012.
-Registration deadline is February 12 - form can be downloaded from link below.
+This year the meeting will be held March 8-10, 2013.
+Registration will open in January, 2013.
 CHSG is a regional history of science organization that offers a warm, collegial environment to present papers, meet other science studies scholars, and enjoy the comforts and atmosphere of the University of Washington’s marine biological laboratories.

 - For more details: https://sites.google.com/site/columbiahistoryofsciencegroup/